SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 The defaults from MIDIFollow.XML are loaded automatically when you start the Deluge so you can begin controlling the deluge with your MIDI controller right away without any need to enter a menu or Midi Learning View.

-Note: A parameter can only be learned to one midi CC.
-Conversely, a midi CC can be learned to multiple parameters.
+Note: A parameter can only be mapped to one midi CC.
+Conversely, a midi CC can be mapped to multiple parameters.

 The parameters are controlled only in the current context.